 Accommodation for Digitorium

 Blocks of rooms at Hotel Capstone are being held for Digitorium participants.
-Space is limited, so please contact one of these hotels at your earliest convenience to take advantage of one of these special rates.
+Space is limited, so please contact the hotel at your earliest convenience to take advantage of one of these special rates.
+The last day to reserve this block is 9/13.

 You can also try any of the following: